 In the WordPress corner: zilch!
 WordPress is down.
 Its a knockout!

-In terms of the accessibility of using images in posts, the winner isâ€¦Windows Live Writer!If you enjoyed this post, consider buying me a cafe mocha.
+In terms of the accessibility of using images in posts, the winner isâ€¦Windows Live Writer!If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.